oscargao2004/LAB-03-OSCAR/README.md

 For now we will be focusing on a GameManager and UIManager.

 The Command design pattern will be in the form of custom button mapping, unique banner/profile pic/character customization and/or world editing.
-For now we will be focusing on custom button mapping and world editing.
+For now we will be focusing on custom button mapping and customization for a banner/profile pic/character/tower.

 The Factory pattern will be in the form of UI creation, Audio management, scene population and/or terrain creation.
 For now we will be focusing on UI creation and scene population.